microsounds/akari-bbs/README.md

 akari-bbs is an **_in-development_** lightweight messageboard system written in C!

+## Features
+### No Registration
-Like a traditional futaba-like, no accounts are required to post and identity persistence is _optional_.
+Like a traditional Futaba-like, no accounts are required to post.
+Identity persistence is _optional_.

+### Thread Persistence
+Each board may host up to 150 active threads at once.

+Replying to a thread bumps it to the front page.
+Old discussion and stale threads are slowly pruned off the board as new threads are made.

+A hard limit on thread bumps keeps discussion fresh and ensures high content turnover.

+### Identity
+Users can post anonymously or with a username.
+You can also maintain a persistent identity using a tripcode.

+A tripcode is a static DES hash appended to your name.
+Just enter a # and a password after your name.

+> `Akari#example` becomes _Akari !KtW6XcghiY_

 ### Implemented Features
 * Anonymous posting